M0oham6d/pulsedeck/docs/METRICS.md

 At startup, PulseDeck primes the `psutil` CPU counters and waits briefly before collecting the first real sample.
 This avoids the usual first-sample problem where process CPU values are zero or unreliable.

-The live refresh interval is approximately one second and is configured by:
+The live UI refresh interval is approximately one second and is configured by:

 ```python
 REFRESH_SECONDS = 1.0
 ```

 Measurements are samples.
 They can change between refreshes as processes start, stop, sleep, migrate between CPUs, or change frequency.
+GPU probes are cached and sampled approximately every three seconds, so the first render can show no GPU data until the first background probe completes.